CircleCI-Labs/s3-cache/README.md

 -   ✅ Created by engineers @ CircleCI
 -   ✅ Used by real CircleCI customers
 -   ❌ **not** officially supported by CircleCI support

+---

+### Example Usage: CircleCI Config with the custom S3 Cache Orb

 ```